The assignRoleToGroup() GraphQL mutation assigns a role to a group for a given view.

 Given Datatype

 For the given datatype, you'll need to provide the unique identifiers for the view, the role, and the group — the role you want to assign to which group, relative to the view.
-The table below lists the parameters of this datatype and descriptions of them:
+Click on the Show Query link above the Syntax section to find these identifiers.

 Table: AssignRoleToGroupInput